King County Metro: Operations bases and facilities

-Metro stores and maintains buses at seven bases (garages), spread throughout its 2134 sqmi operating area.
+Metro stores and maintains buses at eight bases (garages), spread throughout its 2134 sqmi operating area.
 In addition to the bases, maintenance of the fleet and operation of the system are supported by several other facilities.

 Security

 The Metro Transit Police Department is a unit of the King County Sheriff's Office that provides security and law enforcement onboard Metro buses and at the agency's facilities.
+As of 2026, it has 66 officers out of 89 budgeted positions.
+Metro also contracts with private firms to provide 270 uniformed and unarmed security guards.
+Under a former contractor, security guards were trained to not physically intervene in criminal activity.
+The beating of a teenage girl at Westlake station in January 2010 drew criticism and national attention due to the lack of intervention by security guards present at the scene.
+In response, Securitas was hired by the county government in April 2010 to provide security services at Metro facilities.

-As of 2025, it has 65 officers out of 79 budgeted positions.
-Metro also contracts with private firms to provide uniformed security guards.
-Following the 2024 stabbing of an operator in the University District, Metro proposed the adoption of separate compartments for bus drivers in newer buses that are scheduled to arrive in 2026.
-The existing sneeze guards installed in 2020 during the COVID-19 pandemic are planned to be replaced on most buses with a more solid barrier.
+Following the 2024 stabbing of an operator in the University District, Metro proposed the adoption of separate compartments for bus drivers in newer buses that arrived in 2026.
+The existing sneeze guards installed in 2020 during the COVID-19 pandemic are planned to be replaced on most buses with a heavier barrier.
+As of 2026, 345 existing buses have been retrofitted with the new barriers.